JamesCollerton/Python_Solar_System/README.md

 # Python_Solar_System
-Starting a demonstration of the solar system written in Python
+Starting a demonstration of the solar system written in Python.